AUdit12/Ticket-Managemet-System/README.md

 Admin is only able to change any ticket status and priority after once ticket is added by the user this project is very helpful to manage ticketing issues project is very easy to use and very user friendy

+DataBase php mysql
+i added the DB sql file which contain the DB table And some Data